threefoldtecharchive/info_manual3/wiki/weblets/weblets_profile_manager.md

 ![](img/pro_manager5.png)

-The **Profile Manager Password** is how you store your profile info locally, in your browser.
-So you shouldn't be sharing it with anyone and always remember it.
+The **Profile Manager Password** is how you store your profile info in browser local storage.
 Create a new profile by visiting the **Create Profile Manager** tab and enter your new password.
 After you're done, click on **Create New Profile Manager**.

 You'll need that password to be able to load your profiles afterwards from the **Activate Profile Manager** tab.